LondonTrustMedia/downtime_alert/README.md

 Most data we have can simply be stored in-memory, such as the specific set of SOCKS creds we're using or where in the 'alert cycle' we are.
 We assume this can stay in-memory due to the presumably high reliability of the datastore itself.

 Stored data are things that need to be preserved in-disk in some format.
 Historical information that lets us create graphs later, SLIs which we can use later to make decisions or view how our services are going overall.
-This is something I'm not approaching yet, but I', looking into.
+This is something I'm not approaching yet, but I'm looking into.

 ## Checking Method